BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

-   rank-based procedure (see wikipedia https://en.wikipedia.org/wiki/Quantile_normalization and/or the python package being used https://github.com/Maarten-vd-Sande/qnorm) to aggressively reshape the data from every channel into the same distribution and the same range of values at the same time.
+   rank-based procedure (see wikipedia https://en.wikipedia.org/wiki/Quantile_normalization and/or the python package being used https://github.com/Maarten-vd-Sande/qnorm) to aggressively reshape the data from every channel into both a similar distribution and the same range of values at the same time.

 **While scaling was covered in this second section of the documentation,